-Regardless of the cause of unattractive teeth, porcelain veneers are a great option in the treatment of most cosmetic dental issues.
-They are simple and versatile, and advancements in their translucent ceramic quality provide an even more natural look than in the past.
+Regardless of the cause of unattractive teeth, porcelain veneers are a great option in treating most cosmetic dental issues.
+They are versatile and straightforward, and advancements in their translucent ceramic quality provide an even more natural look than in the past.

-Veneers can be made to any shape or colour, so you can sit down with your HBDS dentist and design your smile just the way you want it.
+Veneers can be in any shape or colour, so you can sit down with your HBDS dentist and design your smile as you want it.

 When bonded to teeth, the ultra-thin porcelain veneers are virtually undetectable.
-Because they are thin, light can shine through them and they take on the natural colour of the underlying tooth.
-Unlike normal teeth, they are resistant to coffee, tea and even cigarette stains.
+Because they are thin, light can shine through them, and they take on the natural colour of the underlying tooth.
+Unlike natural teeth, they are resistant to coffee, tea and even cigarette stains.

 How durable are they?

 Dental veneers can last up to 15 years, depending on the quality of material used and how well you look after them.
-Just like normal teeth,veneers require regular cleaning, flossing and routine checkups.
-Eventually they will need to be replaced but, with proper care, porcelain veneers should brighten your smile for over a decade.
+Like your natural teeth, dental veneers require regular cleaning, flossing and routine checkups.
+Eventually, they will need replacement, but with proper care, porcelain veneers should brighten your smile for over a decade.

-Digital Smile Design forms the basis of the veneer treatment performed at HBDS.
+Digital Smile Design forms the basis of the veneer treatment performed at Hout Bay Dental Studio.
 This treatment requires three appointments:

-We will discuss all aspects of this procedure with you in detail so you can take an active role in designing your new smile.
-We'll chat about your expectations and help plan your treatment.
+We will discuss all aspects of this procedure with you in detail so that you can take an active role in your new smile design.
+We'll chat about your expectations and treatment plan.

-The second appointment will take one to two hours depending on the number of veneers being prepared.
-Although the porcelain veneer is very thin, we lightly shape the teeth to allow for the added thickness.
-Approximately half a millimetre of tooth is removed, which may require some local anaesthesia.
+The second appointment will take one to two hours, depending on the number of veneers to prepare.
+Although the porcelain veneer is almost paper-thin, we mildly shape the teeth to allow for the added thickness.
+Approximately half a millimetre of the tooth is removed, which may require some local anaesthesia.
 We then make a mould of the teeth and send it to the laboratory for fabrication.
-In some cases, a temporary veneer will be fitted, giving you the opportunity to assess the shape, fit and look of your new teeth.
+In some cases, we'll fit a temporary veneer, allowing you to assess your new teeth' shape, fit, and look.
 The permanent veneers should be ready in about two weeks.

-Once the colour and shape have been determined, we are ready to apply the veneers.
+Once the colour and shape are determined, we are ready to apply the veneers.
 The teeth are cleaned with specific chemicals to achieve a bond.
-Special cement is placed between the teeth and the veneers and a visible light beam is used to harden the cement.
+We use a special bonding cement between the teeth and veneers and cure it with a visible light beam.

 Maintenance of your new smile

-A good home care regimen will ensure the best aesthetic success of your treatment.
+Keeping a good home care regimen ensures the best aesthetic success of your treatment.
 Don't be afraid that you will damage your veneers.
-Brush and floss as you normally would, but we do recommend a non-abrasive toothpaste.
+Brush and floss as you usually would with a non-abrasive toothpaste.

-You may experience some sensitivity to hot and cold after your veneers are fitted.
-This is due to the amount of enamel left on the tooth after preparation.
-Sensitivity is totally normal and should dissipate within a week or two.
-If the sensitivity persists, contact us.
+You may experience some sensitivity to hot and cold after fitting your veneers.
+This is due to the small amount of enamel left on the tooth after preparation.
+Sensitivity is normal and should dissipate within a week or two.
+If the sensitivity persists, please contact us.